chrisisler/TrainingFor/README.md

   </p>
 </p>

-## About
+### About

 Trainquil is a training app that differentiates itself by being simple, fast, and powerful.
 While there are many excellent training apps available, Trainquil provides a unique approach.

-In all categories, I am not trying to claim that Trainquil is the best (i.e. the fastest, most feature-rich, or most native).
+In all categories, I am not trying to claim that Trainquil is the best (i.e. the fastest, most feature-rich, or most sleek).
 But Trainquil is competitive in all three categories and doesn't make you choose between them.

 While aiming for this goal, our first step is to make Trainquil one of the best training apps for intermediate lifters, remaining compatible with users at all levels while supporting the majority of use cases in the ecosystem.
-You can use Trainquil as a drop-in replacement for your existing training logs.
+You can use Trainquil as a drop-in replacement for your existing training tracker or pen-and-paper setup.

-## Website
+### Website

 See the [website here.](https://trainquil.vercel.app)

-## Roadmap and Status
+### Development

-The high-level ambitious plan for the project, not in order:
+The high-level plan, not in order:

 |  #  | Step                                                      | Status |
 | :-: | --------------------------------------------------------- | :----: |